 Plastic is sad to the touch.
-It is wrongly smooth, like a glib remark.
-It conveys nothing but a dull sense of functionality.
-It is brittly bright, noxiously cheerful.
+It feels wrongly smooth, like a glib remark.
+It conveys nothing but a dull sense of its functionality.
+It is luridly durable, inexorably cheerful.
 A sensitive child, plastic toys made me sad.
 When I got a plastic toy for Christmas or my birthday (such as a lightsaber) my initial excitement soon faded as the worthlessness of the thing sensually transmitted itself to me.
-A diffuse melancholy greyly spread through my young mind.
+A diffuse melancholy would spread through my young mind.
 The toy was a cheap trick, a gimmick stuck in evanescent novelty.
 Plastic was a dead-end to the imagination; it was impossible to intimately bond with its polymers.
 Now older, I am more receptive to the practical advantages of plastic but it still feels sad to the touch.
-Crinkly plastic cups, for instance, are just heartbreaking.
+Crinkly plastic cups, for instance, can be heartbreaking.

 My dad had a lot of plastic in his wallet.
 When he came home from work in the evening (usually with a pained expression in his evasive eyes), he would leave his expensive leather wallet on the dresser.
 I understood that his wallet, casually lying on a sideboard, nonchalantly bulging with credit, was the key to the mystery that was a burgeoning misery in the making.
 The leather felt pleasurable to the touch.
 But it was a dead animal that had been slaughtered so its tanned hide could bulge with plastic standing in for paper substituting for debt.
 I was both proud of my father’s orderly array of plastic cards and repelled by them.
 What bothered me most, however, was the way he casually tossed his wallet onto the dresser.
 My allergy to affectation (or political consciousness) began with that deceptively dismissive gesture.

 I do not have a wallet.
 Sometimes this is regrettable, such as when a 500-litas note slipped out of my pocket (five years later, ouch).
 But I feel lighter without one.
-Wallets tend to bulge (with proof of loyalty and memberships) revealingly, and compartmentalize life into a hierarchy of priorities that favour falling into line and buying superfluous things (men like to whip it out).
+Wallets tend to bulge (with proof of loyalty, memberships, identity) revealingly, and compartmentalize life into a hierarchy of priorities that favour falling into line and buying superfluous things (men like to whip it out).

 Tears come to my eyes as I wash a few dishes.
 Tears have never come to my eyes while washing dishes before.
 They feel timely.